mlvandijk/programming-links/README.md

 ### practice
-There are many sites where you can practice programming in multiple languages.
+There are many sites where you can practice programming in multiple languages:

 www.hackerrank.com/ - contains tutorials, challenges and contests